didacfontanet/entra-id-iam-lab/lab-06-access-packages/readme.md

 ### 10. Admin approval

-Logged in as `DidacSanchez` → **myaccess.microsoft.com → Approvals → Pending**.
+Logged back in as `DidacSanchez` and went to **myaccess.microsoft.com → Approvals → Pending**.

-Reviewed request from Test PIM User, selected **Approve**, and provided justification: *"Approved for Q3 finance project access"*
+Reviewed the request from Test PIM User, selected **Approve**, and added the justification: *"Approved for Q3 finance project access"*

 ![Approval granted](10-approval-granted.png)